Skip to main content

 • Improved and extended paid parental leave, investing $1.2 billion over 5 years to make the scheme more accessible, flexible and gender equitable, and increase the length from 20 to 26 weeks by July 2026, with 4 weeks reserved for each parent and up to 4 weeks that parents can take together.
 The Government also completed a review of the Maternity Leave (Commonwealth Employees) Act 1973 in 2023.

-• Invested $4.7 billion to make it easier and cheaper for parents to access early childhood education and care.
-This is supported by investment in the Australian Competition and Consumer Commission (ACCC) inquiry into the cost of child care, and the Productivity Commission inquiry to undertake a broad review of the childcare system to help chart the course for universal, affordable early childhood education and care.
-The Government has also provided families with First Nations children access to a minimum level entitlement of 36 hours per fortnight of subsidised early childhood education and care from July 2023.
-An investment of $72.4 million will build and retain the early childhood education and care workforce, 92% of whom are women.
-The Government is also developing an Early Years Strategy 2024-2034 to focus on the development and wellbeing of children in their early years.
+• Made it easier and cheaper for parents to access early childhood education and care (ECEC) by investing $4.7 billion, including to increase Child Care Subsidy rates for families earning less than $530,000 with children in care.
+The Government also supported the Australian Competition and Consumer Commission (ACCC) inquiry into the cost of child care, and the Productivity Commission inquiry to undertake a broad review of the child care system.
+Families with Aboriginal and Torres Strait Islander children were also provided with access to a minimum level entitlement of 36 hours per fortnight of subsidised ECEC from July 2023.

 New investments in the Budget 2024-25

-• Reinforced the value of care work through the introduction of a Commonwealth Prac Payment financial support for students undertaking mandatory (nursing and midwifery), social work and teaching placements to help address workforce shortages in key feminised industries.
-The Budget also committed additional funding for initiatives to support, attract and retain aged care workers.
+• Reinforced the value of care work through the introduction of a Commonwealth Prac Payment, providing financial support for students undertaking mandatory placements (nursing and midwifery, social work and teaching), to help address workforce shortages in key feminised industries.

 • Enhanced support for carers and parents by modifying Carer Payment employment participation limits from 25 hours per week to 100 hours over a four week period and implementing other changes to reduce barriers to workforce participation for recipients, who are mostly women.
-Additonal support for the Raising Children Network, the Fathering Project, and the Brave Foundation’s Supporting Expecting and Parenting Teen’s Program.
+Additional support for the Raising Children Network, the Fathering Project, and the Brave Foundation’s Supporting Expecting and Parenting Teens Program.

 Priority area 3: economic equality and security